-It consists of the executive directors.
-A non-executive director attends the main monthly meeting as an observer.
+It consists of the executive directors, the General Manager, the Treasurer, and on an annually rotating basis, a non-executive director attends the main monthly meeting.

 Risk Management Committee

 This considers the Group's approach to operational risk, consists of the executive directors with the Head of Internal Audit attending as an observer, and meets quarterly.
 It considers reports from all business areas on their operational risk management during the quarter and whether there have been changes in their risk profiles.
 All heads of business areas appear before the Committee each year to enable discussion on the risk management of their areas.